hypercomrade/past/README.md

 **The history analysis command for Unix-like shells** (sorry PowerShell fans).

-The goal of `past` is to be modern take on the `history` command - allowing you to see usage patterns, trends, and generally look back on your command history in a more feature rich way.
+The goal of `past` is to be modern take on the `history` command - allowing you to see usage patterns, trends, and generally look back on your command history in a feature rich way.
 Currently features include:

 - Summary statistics of your command usage (`--brief or --detailed`)
 - Category-based search (`-C/--category`)